bsdlab/func_mining/README.md

 func_mining
 ==============================

 Code for the paper "Mining within-trial oscillatory brain dynamics to address the variability of optimized spatial filters".
-A preprint is available on [arXiv.](http://arxiv.org/abs/1804.10454)
+The paper is soon available here.

 How to run the example notebook
 ------------